The emu (Dromaiidae)

 During hot days, emu gasps in order to maintain the constant body temperature.

-Emu’s exhortation is very loud – it can be heard from the distance of 2 km (1.2 mi).
+Emu’s exhortation is very loud – it can be heard from a distance of 2 km (1.2 mi).
 Vocalizations consist of buzzing, grunting and rumbling.
 Every gender has its own sounds.
 Loud grunting is characteristic of the male.

 Emu sleeps at night and it prepares for sleeping at the sunset but it does not sleep all night nonstop.
 It can wake up even eight times per day in order to eat or defecate.
 Before sleeping, the emu kneels down and falls asleep.
 The neck is closer to its body and eyelids close down.
-The body touches the ground and legs are folded.
+The body touches the ground and the legs are folded.
 Feathers go down.
-This sleeping position also serves as the camouflage.
+This sleeping position also serves as camouflage.
 The emu wakes up really quickly under the influence of the sound or the movement.

 The emu’s diet depends on the season.
 It eats many local and introduced types of plants and what is more, it eats insects (grasshoppers, crickets, ladybirds, moth larvas, ants, caterpillars).
 In Western Australia, emu eats seeds of mulga (Acacia aneura) while traveling.
 After the rainfall, it eats fresh grass shoots and caterpillars.
 In winter, it prefers dry leaves.

 It also likes eating the fruits of santalum (Santalum acuminatum).
 The cultivation of wheat, as well as available fruit and plants are also good for the bird.
 The emu is able to climb onto the high fence in order to get its favorite treat.
-After consuming fruit, its seeds are excreted, which is good for sowing important plants on the area of Australia.
+After consuming fruit, its seeds are excreted, which is good for sowing important plants in the area of Australia.